Tanja Damaske

-Tanja Damaske (born 16 November 1971 in East Berlin) is a retired German track and field athlete who competed in the javelin throw.
+Tanja Damaske (born 16 November 1971) is a retired German track and field athlete who competed in the javelin throw.
 She is best known for winning the gold medal at the 1998 European Championships.
 A year earlier she earned a bronze medal at the World Championships.
 A five-time German Champion in the women's javelin throw, she retired from competition in 2003.